otapi/calibre-web/readme.md

 - [x] Even a Guest user can add books to public shelves.

-- [ ] Full size cover image at details on mobile
+- [x] Full size cover image at details

 - [ ] Possibility to make a subdomain.
 E.g. to reach the Calibre-Web via url like books.hostname